DPDK/dpdk/doc/guides/prog_guide/multi_proc_support.rst

 *   The use of function pointers between multiple processes running based of different compiled binaries is not supported, since the location of a given function in one process may be different to its location in a second.
-    This prevents the librte_hash library from behaving properly as in a multi-threaded instance, since it uses a pointer to the hash function internally.
+    This prevents the librte_hash library from behaving properly as in a multi-process instance, since it uses a pointer to the hash function internally.

 To work around this issue, it is recommended that multi-process applications perform the hash calculations by directly calling